nsaylan/Cohort-19/devops/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 kubectl get ingress
 ```

-- You will get an output like below.
+- You will get an output like the one below.

 ```bash
 NAME                 CLASS   HOSTS   ADDRESS                                                                         PORTS   AGE